-The Board of Directors of the St. Marys United Methodist Church Foundation, Inc. has approved grants for the Fall 2012 Grant Cycle.
-Grants totaling $850,408 will be made available to 18 charitable organizations the week of December 3, 2012.
+The Board of Directors of the St. Marys United Methodist Church Foundation, Inc. approved grants for the Fall 2015 Grant Cycle.
+Grants totaling $860,750 will be made available to 16 charitable organizations the week of December 1, 2015.
 The following is a brief description of each recipient and the purpose of the grant.

 Camden County CASA (Court Appointed Special Advocates)(www.camdencasa.org)

-A $40,000 grant to the Camden County Court Appointed Special Advocate (CASA) program in Kingsland, Georgia to provide operational support for Camden County CASA programs, including the visitation center.
+A $55,000 grant to the Camden County Court Appointed Special Advocate (CASA) program in Kingsland, Georgia to provide operating support for ongoing CASA programs and potential expansion into Charlton County.
 CASA is a statewide program, established in Camden County in 1997 to provide advocacy services for abused and neglected children in Camden County who have been placed in foster care.
 Advocacy services are provided through trained volunteers who are appointed by the Juvenile Court to represent the child until the child is placed in a permanent and safe home.
-The visitation program assists in increasing the frequency and amount of time children in foster care can spend with their families and helps better maintain their relationships with parents and other family members.

 Remedy Project (www.theremedyproject.com)

-A $40,000 grant to the Remedy Project in Brunswick, Georgia to provide operational support to serve the treatment needs of those suffering addiction in the Glynn County community, specifically the Norwich Street area.
+A $50,000 grant to the Remedy Project in Brunswick, Georgia to provide operational support to serve the treatment needs of those suffering addiction in the Glynn County community.
 Begun in 2011, the Remedy Project is a faith-based addiction counseling and recovery program organized to serve clients in the city of Brunswick and other limited areas of Southeast Georgia.

 Wesley Glen Ministries (www.wesleyglenministries.org)

-A $50,000 grant to Wesley Glen Ministries to provide financial support for overall ministry operations in 2013.
-Wesley Glen is a ministry of the South Georgia Conference of the United Methodist Church and serves people with mental disabilities in central and South Georgia.
+A $50,000 grant to Wesley Glen Ministries to provide financial support for overall ministry operations in 2016.
+Wesley Glen is a ministry of the South Georgia Conference of the United Methodist Church and serves people with intellectual disabilities in central and South Georgia.

 The St. Marys United Methodist Church Foundation, Inc. was organized in January 2001 to support the charitable activities of the St. Marys United Methodist Church.
 Annual grant distributions will typically represent about 3% to 5% of the Foundation’s value.
 The Foundation awards grants twice each year, in the spring and the fall.
 Grant proposals are accepted year round.
 Proposals received from December 2nd to June 1st will be considered for the Fall cycle while proposals received from June 2nd to December 1st will be considered for the Spring cycle.
 Proposals to be considered must be related to:

-Children, Youth and Family – Agencies of the South Georgia Annual Conference of the United Methodist Church and programs in southeast Georgia (Camden, Glynn, Brantley and Charlton Counties) that promote the spiritual, mental and/or physical well-being of children, youth and families.
+Children, Youth, and Families: Agencies of the South Georgia Annual Conference* of the United Methodist Church and/or programs in Southeast Georgia** that promote the spiritual, mental, and/or physical well-being of children, youth and families.

-Adults and Elderly – Agencies of the South Georgia Annual Conference of the United Methodist Church and programs in southeast Georgia (Camden, Glynn, Brantley and Charlton Counties) that promote the spiritual, mental and/or physical well-being of adults and elderly.
+Adults and Elderly: Agencies of the South Georgia Annual Conference* of the United Methodist Church and/or programs in Southeast Georgia** that promote the spiritual, mental and/or physical well-being of adults and the elderly.

-Health, Mental Health, and Intellectual Disabilities – Agencies of the South Georgia Annual Conference of the United Methodist Church and programs in southeast Georgia (Camden, Glynn, Brantley and Charlton Counties) that provide research, treatment, or care in the fields of health, mental health and intellectual disabilities.
+Health, Mental Health and Intellectual Disabilities: Agencies of the South Georgia Annual Conference* of the United Methodist Church and/or programs in Southeast Georgia** that provide research, treatment, or care in the fields of health, mental health and intellectual disabilities.